adangkurnia/financial-tracker-dashboard/README.md

 # Data Sourcing
 Your financial history records or if you haven’t made it, I recommend you to start your own and set sometimes to schedule your monthly evaluation.
-For this project, the dataset which I will use is from [Kaggle](https://www.kaggle.com/datasets/bukolafatunde/personal-finance) wich a have modified a little bit.
+For this project, the dataset I will use is from [Kaggle](https://www.kaggle.com/datasets/bukolafatunde/personal-finance) which a have modified a little bit.
 Then, the columns were made of:
 -	Date
 -	Description
 -	Amount